YCChenVictor/blog-frontend/_posts/medicine/chemistry/2023-05-04-chemistry.md

 #### From Atoms to Molecules

-Understand the fundamental principles of chemistry, including the structure of [atoms and molecules]({{site.baseurl}}/chemistry/2022/08/27/ch2-atoms-molecules-Ions.html), the periodic table, and chemical bonding.
+Understand the fundamental principles of chemistry, including the structure of [atoms and molecules]({{site.baseurl}}/chemistry/2022/08/27/ch2-atoms-molecules-Ions.html), the periodic table, and chemical bonding, and the behavior of [gases]({{site.baseurl}}/chemistry/2022/10/23/gas.html).
 These concepts form the building blocks for more advanced topics in chemistry.

 #### Crunching the Numbers